The Statutes of the Standing Committee of European Doctors

 The General Assembly and the Board are considered to be legitimately established if three quarters of the member associations that have voting rights are present or represented.

-For all voting procedures, abstentions are not counted as votes cast.
-In the event of abstentions, the total number of votes cast must correspond to the quorum and meet the majority rules.
+Abstention: For all voting procedures, abstentions are not counted as votes cast.

-All decisions of the General Assembly and the Board shall be adopted by the majority of three quarters of votes cast, except for elections that shall require a simple majority of votes cast.
+Voting majorities: All decisions of the General Assembly and the Board shall be adopted by a majority of three quarters of votes cast, except for elections and appointments that shall require a simple majority of votes cast.

-The member associations as per article 4 paragraph 1 sentence 3 sub paragraphs b) and c) only have an advisory status on questions pertaining to EU legislation that not applicable to them as parties of a treaty or of treaties with the EU.
-In the calculation of the quorum and the voting quorum, these member associations are not taken into account and the number of voting member associations will decrease accordingly.
+The member associations as per article 4 paragraph 1 sentence 3 sub paragraphs b), c) and d) only have an advisory status on questions pertaining to EU legislation that are not applicable to them as parties of a treaty or of treaties with the EU.

 Member associations who have not paid their membership fees shall not have the right to vote, unless the General Assembly, or the Board in case of urgent matters, decides otherwise.